agoumilevski/Framework/README.md

 - Framework uses Scientific Python Sparse package for large matrices algebra.
 - Following filters were implemented: Kalman (linear and non-linear models), Unscented Kalman, LRX, HP, Bandpass, Particle.
 Several versions of Kalman filter and smoother algorithms were developed including diffuse and non-diffuse, multivariate and univariate filters and smoothers.
 - As a result of runs Framework generates 1 and 2 dimensional plots and saves data in excel file and in Python sqlite database.

+  ## DISCLAIMERS
+  - THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE